Basilica of Sant'Ambrogio: Exterior

-The apex of the façade has two orders of loggias: the lower register has three arcades of the same span, which join the slightly higher portico ones.
+The apex of the façade has two orders of loggias: the lower register has three arches of the same span, which join the slightly higher portico ones.
 The upper loggia was used by the bishops to bless the citizens.

 The portico's arcade is supported by pillars flanked by semi-columns.
 They have double archivolts, while the portico's upper frame is decorated with Lombard bands, which are repeated also on the façade.
 Thin lesenes start from the pillars' centres, reaching the upper frame.
 The capitals are decorated by animals (lions, wild boars), and human figures (mostly heads, but also angels and others), as well as by vegetable or fantastic motifs of pre-Romanesque origin.

 Under the narthex, between the central portal and the left aisle's portal, is the 15th-century sarcophagus of Pietro Candido Decembrio.
 The central portal is flanked by two multi-column pillars, and has an archivolt with decorative elements of Sassanid inspiration.

 The basilica has two bell towers.
 The right one, called dei Monaci ("of the Monks"), is from the 9th century and has a severe appearance typical of defensive structures.
 The left and higher one dates from 1144, with the last two floors added in 1889.
 It was likely designed by the same architect of the Romanesque basilica since it contains the same decorative elements.

 There is also an octagonal tower over the east end of the nave.